masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### Function Sequence:
 So, functions are executed in the sequence they are called, not the sequence they are defined.

-Let's examine the following examples also.
+Let's examine the following examples,
 ```javascript
 //Example 1: Simple function sequences
 const secondFunc = () =>  'Second';